BhushGb/BhushGb.github.io/index.md

   <div>
      <p style="margin:0;"><strong>Bhushan S. Mapari</strong></p>
-    <p style="margin:5px 0 0; text-align: justify;"><strong>About Me: </strong>Graduate Engineer and Diploma Holder Specialized in Electronics and Telecommunication Engineering (E&TC).
+    <p style="margin:5px 0 0; text-align: justify;">Graduate Engineer and Diploma Holder Specialized in Electronics and Telecommunication Engineering (E&TC).
 Author of research papers published in the IEEE Xplore Digital Library.
 Experienced professional with over 4 years of corporate experience, including tenure at Wipro and Robu.in.
 </p>
      <p style="text-align: justify;">Certified in emerging technologies, with expertise in technical writing as well as documentation and hands-on experience with WordPress-based content management.
 Skilled in verbal and non-verbal communication, complemented by proven abilities in research, presentation delivery, problem solving, attention to detail, and collaboration. </p>
   </div>